-School staff contributed to and learnt from the Collaboration for Health Policy & Systems Analysis in Africa (CHEPSAA), - an unusual Southern-led capacity development network comprised of university-based health policy and systems researchers from 7 African and 4 European countries.
-Between 2011 and 2015 CHEPSAA developed innovative HPSR teaching materials as open educational resources, whilst supporting a network of Emerging Leaders in the African universities well as wider networking between educators, researchers and health system decisionmakers across organisational, national and regional levels.
-The CHEPSAA website and teaching materials have been widely used globally.
-They are being absorbed into formal Master's in Public Health programmes within Africa and more widely.
+School staff contributed to and learnt from the Collaboration for Health Policy & Systems Analysis in Africa (CHEPSAA), - an unusual Southernled capacity development network comprised of university-based health policy and systems researchers from 7 African and 4 European countries.
+Between 2011 and 2015 CHEPSAA developed innovative HPSR teaching materials as open educational resources, whilst supporting a network of Emerging Leaders in the African universities well as wider networking between educators, researchers and health system decision-makers across organisational, national and regional levels.
+The CHEPSAA website and teaching materials continue to be used widely globally.
+They are being absorbed into formal Master's in Public Health programmes within Africa and more widelv.